Bowl Coalition: Criticism

 The Coalition was flawed in several respects.
 Most significantly, it did not include the champions of the Big Ten and Pac-10, both of whom were contractually obligated to play in the Rose Bowl.
 The Coalition's founders tried to get the Tournament of Roses Association to release the Big Ten and Pac-10 champions to play in a title game if one of them was ranked #1 or #2 in the Bowl Poll, but it refused to do so due to concerns about this potentially violating its television contract with ABC.

 The possibility also still existed that an undefeated and untied team would not get a chance to play for the national championship.
 This occurred during the 1993 season.
 Nebraska and West Virginia both finished the season 11–0.
 West Virginia ranked #2 in the final regular season Coaches Poll (behind #1 Nebraska), but was ranked #3 in the final regular season AP Poll (behind #1 Florida State and #2 Nebraska).
 The margin between West Virginia and Florida State was large enough to drop the Mountaineers to third in the Bowl Coalition poll, forcing them to settle for a berth in the Sugar Bowl.

 The Coalition did not include the so-called "mid-major" Division I-A conferences (WAC, Big West, and Mid-American), nor any of the I-A independents besides Notre Dame.
 However, it was argued that most of these schools did not have schedules strong enough to be legitimate title contenders.
-For example, when BYU won the national championship in 1984 — the last time a team from a mid-major conference has won a consensus national championship to date (UCF claimed a national championship in 2017) — some college football pundits argued that the Cougars had not played a legitimate schedule.
+For example, when BYU won the national championship in 1984 — the last time a team from a mid-major conference has won a consensus national championship to date — some college football pundits argued that the Cougars had not played a legitimate schedule.
 BYU had only played one ranked team all season, and only two of the Cougars' opponents won more than seven games.
 Despite criticism of their schedule, the Cougars were a near-unanimous pick as national champion at the end of the season.
 The Coalition's exclusion of mid-major conferences made it difficult for this to ever happen again.